 Step 3—Schedule your 3D orientation & print

-On the day you scheduled to print, library staff will meet you at the 3D printer on the second floor of the library (across from room 201b) to assist you in beginning the printing process, and answer any questions you may have about the supplies and pricing.
+Check us out at the 3D printers on the second floor of the library behind the wide format scanner and poster printer (across from room 201b) during our scheduled time and we will assist you with the printing process, and answer any questions you may have about the variety of printers, tools, and filaments.